PoignardAzur/poignardazur.github.io/_posts/2022-12-09-druid-ecosystem.md

 This article aims to add some clarity to the current state of affairs.
 It's a list of Druid-adjacent projects sorted (more or less) chronologically, with a brief summary of each project, what its current status is, and whether updates can be expected.

+**Update:** As of February 2023, a lot of this is already outdated.
+However, the title of the article goes "in December 2022", so I'm not going to rewrite everything.
+I've added updates when projects have changed or been renamed.

 ## Projects